MacroMan/PHPTerminalProgressBar/README.md

 These are properties in the object you can read/set:

-- `symbolComplete` completion character defaulting to "="
+- `symbolComplete` Completion character defaulting to "="
-- `symbolIncomplete` incomplete character defaulting to " "
+- `symbolIncomplete` Incomplete character defaulting to " "
-- `throttle` minimum time between updates in seconds defaulting to 0.016
+- `throttle` Minimum time between updates in seconds defaulting to 0.016
-- `current` current tick
+- `current` Current tick
-- `total` same value passed in when initialising
+- `total` Same value passed in when initialising
+- `secondPrecision` Number of decimal digits to use in "seconds" units
+- `percentPrecision` Number of decimal digits to use in "percentage" units
-- `percent` (read only) current percentage completion
+- `percent` (read only) Current percentage completion
-- `eta` (read only) estimate seconds until completion
+- `eta` (read only) Estimate seconds until completion
-- `rate` (read only) number of ticks per second
+- `rate` (read only) Number of ticks per second
-- `elapsed` (read only) seconds since initialisation
+- `elapsed` (read only) Seconds since initialisation

 ### Tokens